mesham/pynq_api/docs/README.md

-MMIO | Memory Mapped Input Output, memory connection to the IP blocks as configured by Vivado address editor GPIO | General Purpose Input Output, physical pins on the Pynq board UIO | User-space Input Output, used to track the raising of interrupts from the PL to the PS
+MMIO | Memory Mapped Input Output, memory connection to the IP blocks as configured by Vivado address editor GPIO | General Purpose Input Output, physical pins on the Pynq board UIO | User-space Input Output, used to track the raising of interrupts from the PL to the PS AXI | Point to point interconnect protocol designed for high performance HLS | High Level Synthesis, used to program IP blocks in C, C++ or System C DMA | Direct Memory Access, where the PL directly accesses host DRAM rather than through the PS